 Perusing the contents of my Sahale snack stash (yep, that red bin in the cupboard) for a quick munch, I started pulling items out of the pantry and before I knew it I was working on a little recipe.
 See, I’m not really a big sweets person.
 I have no problem passing by a cupcake or cookie, but place a pie in front of me and chances are there won’t even be a crumb left to tell the tale.

-- 3-4 mangoes, fresh and ripe (if out of season, you could also use frozen mango that you let thaw)
+About 3-4 perfectly ripe fresh mangos, if out of season you could also use frozen mango that you let thaw.

 The great thing about this recipe is that you can substitute with almost any of the Sahale Snack combinations and fresh fruit but a few favorites are: